risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-kafka.md

 This topic describes how to connect RisingWave to a Kafka broker that you want to receive data from, and how to specify data formats, schemas, and security (encryption and authentication) settings.

 A source is a resource that RisingWave can get data from.
 You can create a source in RisingWave using the `CREATE SOURCE` command.
-When creating a source, you can choose to persist the data from the source in RisingWave by adding `MATERIALIZED` in between `CREATE` and `SOURCE`.
+When creating a source, you can choose to persist the data from the source in RisingWave by adding `MATERIALIZED` in between `CREATE` and `SOURCE` (that is, `CREATE MATERIALIZED SOURCE`).

 Regardless whether the data is persisted in RisingWave or not, you can create materialized views or sinks to perform analysis and transformations.